scott2b/api-first-example/README.md

 Scopes are then applied as follows:

- * Web views requiring authentication will require app_auth
+ * Web views requiring authentication will require `app_auth`
- * API handlers require api_auth
+ * API handlers require `api_auth`

 Finally, requests made via Javascript from the browser pass their cookie information.
-This allows the browser to programatically access the API.
+This allows the browser to programatically access the API on behalf of the authenticated user.

 ## Architectural notes

-Both applications will need access to the same database, particularly the ouath client and tokens tables.
+Both applications will need access to the same database, particularly the oauth client and tokens tables.
 It is likely they will also both need access to users, or whatever your resource-owning model is.